cybee-0001/Expense_Tracker/README.md

 ## Introduction

 This a basic expense management application that allows for adding income and expenses into the application.
 It then displays the transactions in a table.
 Additionally, it shows the 6 highest transactions in a bar chart and compares them.
 Moreover, it displays the top 6 distinct categories in a pie chart for better comparisons.
-Finally, it allows the user to download the transactions in a PDF file.
+Finally, it allows the user to download the transactions in a PDF files.

 ## UI Library